Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Introduction

-Indeed, the relationship between proof theory and proof complexity is inclusion.
-Within the area of proof theory, proof complexity is the subfield aiming to understand and analyze the computational resources that are required to prove or refute statements (see e.g., \cite{A5}).
+Within proof theory, proof complexity is the subfield aiming to understand and analyze the computational resources that are required to prove or refute statements (see e.g., \cite{A5}).
 Research in proof complexity is predominantly concerned with proving proof-length lower and upper bounds in various propositional proof systems.
-For example, among the major challenges of proof complexity is showing that the Frege system, the usual propositional calculus, does not admit polynomial-size proofs of all tautologies; see e.g., \cite{A5}.
-Here the size of the proof is simply the number of symbols in it, and a proof is said to be of polynomial size if it is polynomial in the size of the tautology it proves.
-Moreover, contemporary proof complexity research draws ideas and methods from many areas in computational complexity, algorithms, and mathematics.
-Since many important algorithms and algorithmic techniques can be cast as proof search algorithms for certain proof systems, proving lower bounds on proof sizes in these systems implies run-time lower bounds on the corresponding algorithms; see e.g., \cite{A5}.
+One of its major challenges is to show that the Frege system (standard propositional calculus) does not admit polynomial-size proofs of all tautologies (see e.g., \cite{A5}).
+Here, the size of a proof is simply the number of symbols it contains, and a proof is said to be of polynomial size if it is polynomial in the size of the tautology it proves.
+Contemporary proof complexity research draws ideas and methods from many areas in computational complexity, algorithms, and mathematics.
+Since many important algorithms and algorithmic techniques can be viewed as proof search procedures for certain proof systems, proving lower bounds on proof sizes in these systems implies run-time lower bounds on the corresponding algorithms; see e.g., \cite{A5}.